The Effects of Diet Intake on Encopresis

 Their value for constipation and encopresis has not been scientifically demonstrated.
 Parents, out of their frustration with constipation and encopresis, often experiment with probiotics and offer anecdotal positive observations in their constant search for helpful diet aids.

 Stool Softeners in the Diet:

-Mineral oil was very commonly used, but is generally discouraged today because it reduces absorption of fat-soluble vitamins and can induce lung damage if accidentally inhaled.
-Another problem is that it remains as a liquid in the GI tract and the child will tend to have more of a problem with leakage and difficulty telling if he/she is about to pass gas or have an accident.
-An emulsified form of mineral oil such as Kondremul is more easily tolerated and mixes in much better with the stool as a softener, but the same cautions remain for vitamin deficiency or inhalation by an upset child.
+Mineral oil was very commonly used in the past, but was found to reduce absorption of fat-soluble vitamins and induce lung damage if accidentally inhaled.
+Another problem is that it remains a liquid in the gastrointestinal tract, and the child may have more problems with leakage and difficulty telling if he/she is about to pass gas or have an accident.
+An emulsified form of mineral oil, such as Kondremul, is more easily tolerated, mixes in much better with the stool as a softener, but the same cautions remain for vitamin deficiency or inhalation by an upset child.

 Osmotic or Hypermolar Agents (e.g., MOM, Miralax)

 Made of mostly salts or carbohydrates, these oral supplements promote the transport of bodily fluids into the colon by the process of osmosis.
 They also act as softening agents, and in high doses, promote a clean out of the colon.
 They include Milk of Magnesia (MOM), citrate of magnesium, Epsom salts, lactulose, and sorbitol.

 Encouraging a child to drink lots of water or sports drinks is advisable with these agents to prevent dehydration or altered electrolyte levels.
 Miralax (Polyethylene Glycol or PEG) has become dominant with the current practice of a top down treatment for encopresis.
 As is the potential problem with stool softeners detailed above, it can be difficult to adjust the dosage for stool that is not overly soft, and a liquified stool creates problems with leakage and may hinder achieving control.